Dr. Betsy Nabel

 President, Brigham and Women's Health Care

-At Brigham and Women's, she has led development of a comprehensive strategic plan that defines a new model of medicine characterized by greater cross-disciplinary collaboration, patient-inclusive care, and innovation in personalized therapies and translational medicine.
-Important initiatives include a new translational medical facility focused on the neurosciences, patient- and family-centered innovations in ICU care, and a $1 billion campaign to advance discovery and innovation, patient care and community health.
+Nabel brings a unique perspective to health care based on her experience as a physician, research scientist, academic medicine leader, and wellness advocate.
+At BWHC, she led development of a comprehensive strategic plan that defines a new model of medicine characterized by seven strategic commitments focused on innovation in care redesign toward population health management, in research and discovery through multiple life sciences collaborations, and in personalized therapies and precision medicine.
+Initiatives include a new translational research and clinical facility, and a $1 billion campaign to advance innovation, patient care and community health.

-This page was last modified on 9/12/2013
+This page was last modified on 10/6/2016